Teaching Methods of the Center for Applied Legal Studies

 (b) Writing a case plan, including a detailed calendar showing deadlines for all anticipated future work on the case, and submitting this document to the advisor within the time limits specified in the Assignment Manual.
 Thereafter, the students will revise and update the case plan and calendar as necessary, indicating new research or significant developments in the case.
 The final iteration of the case plan will be a hearing plan, as described in the Practice Manual;

 (c) Meeting CALS’ filing deadlines as specified in the Assignment Manual and the Practice Manual.
-This includes showing the advisor the complete collated and tabbed submission for the Immigration Court before the documents are due, and meeting the time frame specified for this purpose in the Asylum Submission Deadlines chapter in the Practice Manual;
+This includes showing the advisor the complete collated and tabbed submission for the tribunal before the documents are due, and meeting the time frame specified for this purpose in the Asylum Submission Deadlines chapter in the Practice Manual;

 (d) Researching fully the facts and law of a case;